What Is Hepatocellular Carcinoma?

 Surgery to remove part of your liver.
 Your surgeon may take out the part of your liver that has the cancer, an operation called "partial hepatectomy."
 Healing time varies, but you might have pain and discomfort for the first few days.
 Medicine can help control it.
 You may also feel weak or tired for a while.
 Some people also have diarrhea and a sense of fullness in the stomach.

 Liver transplant.
-If your doctor can't remove your cancer through a partial hepatectomy, he may suggest a liver transplant.
+If your doctor can't remove your cancer through a partial hepatectomy, they may suggest a liver transplant.

 A liver transplant is major surgery.
 First, you'll need to get on a waiting list for a donor.
 Your new liver will come from someone who recently died and has the same blood type and a similar body size as yours.
 When donor livers are available, they go to the sickest people on the waiting list.
 Since you may have to wait a long time for a new liver, your doctor may suggest that you keep up with other treatments in the meantime.